Unified Activation and Total System Integration

 Alert Beacons® are designed to be scalable across a military facility’s footprint.
 These devices are ADA compliant and provide both audible and visual alerts, which are ideal for large area or loud environments, remote areas where existing systems are unavailable, or across commands and tenants on a single base.
 Alert Beacons are ideal for facilities that lack an in-building emergency notification system and where retrofitting a conventional voice public address system is impractical and cost prohibitive.

 Placing even just one one or a few Alert Beacons in each building can rapidly speed up dissemination of critical information and ensure message accuracy.
-There are no contact databases to maintain or "opt-in" publicity campaigns, and personnel receives localized alerts when cell phones are silenced or are sleeping in barracks.
+There are no contact databases to maintain or "opt-in" publicity campaigns, and personnel receive localized alerts when cell phones are silenced or are sleeping in barracks.

 The Alertus system integrates with a broad range of notification and communication systems to provide customers with unified activation and total system integration.
-Our system is also designed to complement existing infrastructure and equipment, which helps you protect your original investment while enhancing the overall system.
+Our system is also designed to complement existing infrastructure and equipment which helps you protect your original investment while enhancing the overall system.

 Fire alarm panels, PA systems, LED marquees, digital signage, VoIP and SIP phone systems, desktop alerting and mobile apps can all integrate within the Alertus system.
 By using this integrated approach, your facility can reach a level of reliability and redundancy of your mass notification system that other, disparate systems can't deliver.